uladz-zubrycki/Reseed/readme.md

 # Features

+* It's possible to generate data seeding or data cleanup scripts only or both;
 * Reseed is able to order tables graph (tables are nodes, foreign keys are edges), so that foreign key constraints are respected in the insertion and deletion scripts;
 * Alternatively Reseed could simply disable foreign key constraints to deal with such data dependecies;
-* It detects cyclic foreign key dependencies on both tables' and rows' levels, so that loops don't break anything.
+* It detects cyclic foreign key dependencies on both tables and rows levels, so that loops don't break anything.
 More on this in [Constraints resolution](#constraints-resolution);
 * You could specify [Custom cleanup scripts](#custom-cleanup-scripts) for specific tables to ignore rows during data cleanup;
-* Data schema is read from the database itself and there is no need to describe database schema manually (e.g NDbUnit requires XSD files);
+* Data schema is read from the database and there is no need to describe it manually (e.g NDbUnit requires XSD files);
-* There is a data validation step, which allow to detect data inconsistencies (like invalid foreign key values);
+* There is an optional data validation step, which allows to detect data inconsistencies (like invalid foreign key values);
 * It's possible to omit identity columns, Reseed will generate them for you;

 # Limitations
-* Data could be described in xml files only, support for other formats might be added in future.
+* Data could be described in xml files only, support for other formats is to be added.
 Alternatively you could provide your own implementation of `IDataProvider` type.
 See [Data Providers](#data-providers) for details and examples;
 * MS SQL Server is the only database supported for now.

 # Seed actions generation